18 Engaging Spanish Audiobooks to Help You Practice Your Listening Skills

-Additionally, audiobooks will help you improve your listening comprehension.
+- Audiobooks will help you improve your listening comprehension.
 Practicing listening often and with a wide variety of resources will improve your listening skills overall.
-Since the speech in audiobooks is often slower than a conversational pace, listening to audiobooks is a good way to segue into being able to understand rapid-paced conversations between native speakers.
+Since the speech in audiobooks is often slower than a conversational pace, listening to audiobooks is a great build-up.

-What’s more, audiobooks are very enjoyable.
+- Audiobooks are enjoyable.
 You can listen to novels, poems, self-help books or virtually any other type of book you can think of, so you can easily find something you’ll enjoy.
-Many classic Spanish books are even available in audio format.
-They’re classics for a reason—in the simplest terms, it’s because they’re awesome.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.

 FluentU has a wide variety of videos, as you can see here: